kristofzerbe/kiko.io/source/_posts/2021/Hexo-and-the-IndieWeb.md

 ---

 {% alertbox info %}
 This was supposed to be just one post, but it got longer and longer and so I split it into 3 parts.
-Don't miss Part 2: {% post_link 2021/Hexo-and-the-IndieWeb-Sending-Webmentions "Hexo and the IndieWeb (Sending Webmentions)" %} ...
+Don't miss Part 2: {% post_link Hexo-and-the-IndieWeb-Sending-Webmentions "Hexo and the IndieWeb (Sending Webmentions)" %} ...
 {% endalertbox %}

 ---